mgingras/The-old-mgingras.ca/_posts/2013-05-20-CanvasPrinting.md

 root: true
 ---

-#####A Simple photo gallery/print ordering POC website
+#####A simple photo gallery/print ordering proof of concept [website](http://mgprinting.herokuapp.com/).

 ***

-This is a basic proof of concept site written with HTML, CSS, and modest JS with a PHP backended.
+This is a basic mock up of a potential web commerce website written with HTML, CSS, and modest JS with a PHP backended comunicating with a MySQL databse.
 <!-- abridge -->
-It's purpose is to demostrate a simple photo gallery/canvas printing website with some basic featuers:
+The purpose of this site is to demostrate a simple photo gallery/canvas printing website with some basic featuers:

-- Dynamic photo gallery, users can upload their own pictures
+- Dynamic photo gallery that users can upload their own pictures
-- Create Users and make order
+- Create an account and make order
-- Modify price based on the dimensions of the order
+- When in the shopping cart, final price will dynamically change based on the dimensions of the order
 - Track past orders

-*Currently Migrating this code so that it works on CLEARDB MySQL and Heroku -> some of the original fucntions are not supported*

 See the [code](https://github.com/mgingras/Canvas-Printing/) - Check out the [site](http://mgprinting.herokuapp.com/)